 Help for Victims of Identity Theft

-If you need advice after your identity has been stolen, the FTC (Federal Trade Commission) provides a toolkit with a list of steps on how to proceed.
-Click here to view this document.
+If you need advice after your identity has been stolen, visit www.identitytheft.gov the FTC's (Federal Trade Commission) website to report and recover from identity theft.

 Check out these sources for the latest on preventing Fraud & Identity Theft: